On the structure of W-algebras in type A: Non-trivial examples in low ranks

-The proof is by the direct computation based on the OPE formulas at $k\neq-2,-3,-4$ which extends to all levels. \proof[Proof of Theorem \ref{thm: the case 2,2}] By applying the BRST reduction to the embedding $ \widehat{\mu}_{\mathrm{iHR}}$ in Proposition \ref{inverse Hamiltonian reduction for minimal to rectangular}, we obtain a vertex algebra homomorphism
+We are now in a position to prove the main result of this subsection. \proof[Proof of Theorem \ref{thm: the case 2,2}] By applying the BRST reduction to the embedding $ \widehat{\mu}_{\mathrm{iHR}}$ in Proposition \ref{inverse Hamiltonian reduction for minimal to rectangular}, we obtain a vertex algebra homomorphism

 As $\widehat{\mu}_{\mathrm{iHR}}(e)=\hwt{x+y}\in \Pi[0]$, we have

 By \cite[Prop.
 7]{ACGY}, the cohomology $H_{f_2}(\Pi^{\frac{1}{2}}[0])$ is isomorphic to the group algebra $\C[\Z_2]$, that is